binduvr/ApplicationDevelopment/README.md

 ### Prerequisites

-What things you need to install the software and how to install them

 In order to use this software a Java Runtime must be installed on your pc.
+This software is cross-platform and can be used on any pc with a JRE installed.

 ### Installing

 Download the [ProjectAP v1.1](Application/ProjectAP-v1.1) folder from the Application folder in this repository and from there the runnable .jar file can be used.
-This software is cross-platform and can be used on any pc with a JRE installed.

 ## Built With